 An example of an indirect interference channel on the T2080 is the potential slowdown induced by an excess of snoop requests on private caches due to cache coherency operations (Figure 3).
 Cache coherency is a mechanism by which shared data that gets loaded in private caches is updated to ensure that it is consistent with the data in main memory (depending on the configuration of the cache).
 Typically, when a core accesses shared data, the cache coherency mechanism will trigger snoop requests in order to detect any data in caches that needs to be invalidated.

 Unknown interference channels are typically due to undocumented platform features.
 An example of these could be differences in the core’s performance and/or sensitivity to multicore interference due to the physical memory layout.

 Identifying interference channels

 The interference channels present in a platform depend on the chip and board architecture, the critical configuration settings of the system, which off-chip devices are being used, and how they are being used.
-For DO-178C certification in line with AMC 20-193 or CAST-32A guidance, all the active interference channels in a multicore system must be identified and considered.
+For DO-178C certification in line with AC 20,193 or AMC 20-193 guidance, all the active interference channels in a multicore system must be identified and considered.

 Identifying the potential interference channels in a specific system requires access to be available to comprehensive documentation describing multicore hardware from board and chip manufacturers and RTOS vendors, and the input of specialized engineers.
 The number of interference channels in a multicore system may be larger than you’d expect – having run a few projects involving the T2080, we’ve identified more than 150 potential interference channels on this system, depending on the configuration settings and peripherals used.